weidenba/recovery_sort/README.md

 INPUT_DIRECTORY shall contain all files you would like to blacklist.
 The generated list is stored to */blacklist/user_generated_blacklist*.
-For more advanced features have a look at the "--help" option.

 ### small_video
 Ignore video files < 10KiB.
 These files are most likely broken.